anaclumos/extracranial/Research/pages/Letter to Mr. Matt Rickard on 2022-12-23.md

 > [Buying Twitter is an accelerant to creating X, the everything app](https://twitter.com/elonmusk/status/1577428272056389633)

-You mentioned a couple of times about a potential Super App in the US, but this may be a very alarming scenario for the people in the United States.
+You mentioned a couple of times about a potential Super App in the [[United States of America|US]], but this may be a very alarming scenario for the people in the [[United States of America|United States]].

 From my native Korean experience, the Super App is mighty and dangerous.
 We have a Super App called [[Kakao]], a go-to for everything.
 It's Google + Facebook + Uber + Uber Eats + Netflix + Spotify + AirBnB.
 Unfortunately, [[Kakao]] had an outage for about a week last October, and...
 It wasn't pleasant.
 All of the economies stopped.